LMsmith/tic-tac-toe/README.md

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, min, max, attempts
+    - Parameters: user_name, remaining_moves, x_moves, o_moves, game_over
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.
+Returns a urlsafe_game_key identifying the game.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'